-We are not even half-way through December in Massachusetts and already we are getting snow, freezing rain, and freezing temperatures.
 With the winter weather upon us, people are bound to get injured after slipping and falling on snow and ice.
-Here is a quick piece of advice if you happen to be unlucky and slip and fall on ice.
-Take a picture of the snow or ice that you slipped on.
+Top Framingham personal injury attorneys from Mahaney & Pappas discuss what to do if you happen to be unlucky and slip and fall on ice.

 Here at Mahaney & Pappas, LLP we have handled plenty of injury claims from a slip and fall on snow and ice.
 Sometimes, people are seriously injured after a fall.
 Common injuries from slip and fall on ice are broken or fractured bones, ligament injuries, knee injuries, shoulder injuries, head injuries or concussions, etc… The medical bills can be very expensive and other collateral damages, such as, lost wages from missing work due to an injury, can be financially detrimental.
 If the property owner, where the fall took place, negligently failed to clear snow and ice from their property, you may put in a claim to be compensated for your damages.

 Once a claim is filed the insurance company will conduct an investigation.
 In almost all of these cases, the adjuster for the insurance company will ask us if we have or were given photographs of the scene where our client fell.
 In the claims where we do not have any photographs showing the snow and ice where the slip and fall occurred, it almost always seems that the property owner states that all snow and ice was cleared away from the property.
 This, of course, creates a dispute as to whether the property owner or company responsible for removal of the snow and treatment of ice was negligent.
 This may result in a claim being denied.